chickensoft-games/godot_3_game/README.md

 The launch profile titled `Debug Current Scene` allows you to debug the current scene for the C# script file you have open.

-> Important: To debug the scene for your currently open C# file, the scene and the script **have to be in the same folder and share the same name**: e.g.,  `src/Main.cs` is selected in VSCode and the scene is located at `src/Main.tscn`)
+> Important: To debug the scene for your currently open C# file, the scene and the script **have to be in the same folder and share the same name**: e.g.,  `game/Game.cs` is selected in VSCode and the scene is located at `game/Game.tscn`)

 ## 👷 Testing

-A test project is included which runs tests inside Godot using [GoDotTest].

-Because of quirks with Visual Studio Code, you should open the `test/` subdirectory as the main folder in VSCode when writing tests, and add your game folder above it to the workspace to access your source code.
-While working inside the `test/` folder, you can then use the launch configurations provided in `test/.vscode/launch.json` to debug all tests or debug the current test.
+By default, [GoDotTest] is included in debug builds (but not in release builds) so that you can benefit from automated testing in your game or application.

-The test project is excluded from the main game project in `MyGameNameName.csproj`, since test files should not be in the final build.
+The project is configured to allow tests to be easily run and debugged from VSCode or executed via CI/CD workflows, without having to include the test files or test dependencies in the final release build.

-### 🎭 Testing Scenes

-To include scene files from the game in the test project, the test project uses [Chicken] to setup symlinks so that all of the scenes nested inside the game's `src/` directory appear in the `src/` directory of the test project.
-While a bit confusing, this process allows you to reference your game's scenes (without breaking resource paths) as well as your game's code to further automate your testing.

-> Important: if you intend to write tests for your game's scenes, all of your scenes (and any assets and scripts those scenes depend on) should be in the top level `src/` directory of your project so they can be brought into the test project without breaking `res://` resource paths.
+The `Main.tscn` and `Main.cs` scene and script file are the entry point of your game.
+In general, you probably won't need to modify these unless you're doing something highly custom.
+If the game isn't running in test mode (or it's a release build), it will just immediately change the scene to `game/Game.tscn`.
+In general, prefer editing `game/Game.tscn` over `Main.tscn`.
+If you run Godot with the `--run-tests` command line argument, the game will run the tests instead of switching to the game scene located at `game/Game.tscn`.
+The provided debug configurations in `.vscode/launch.json` allow you to easily debug tests (or just the currently open test, provided its filename matches its classname).

+Please see `test/ExampleTest.cs` and the [GoDotTest] readme for more examples.

 ### 🚦 Test Coverage